giladnah/VLM-Demo/README.md

 - **POST /infer/small**: Directly runs small VLM inference on the uploaded image.
 - **POST /infer/large**: Directly runs large VLM inference on the uploaded image.

-See `http://localhost:8000/docs` when running for full OpenAPI documentation.
+See `http://localhost:8000/docs` when running for full API documentation.

 ---

 ## Troubleshooting & FAQ

-- **Large files:** Model weights and test videos are not tracked in Git.
-See `.gitignore`.
 - **Ollama errors:** Ensure the Ollama service is running and models are pulled.
 - **OpenAI errors:** Ensure your `OPENAI_API_KEY` is set in your environment or `.env` file.
 If you see errors about missing API keys, check your `.env` and restart the app.
 - **Webcam/RTSP issues:** Check device permissions and network connectivity.
+- **Tests failing:**
+  - The tests for "inference" will use your current config.yaml, so make sure it is correct.
-- **Tests failing:** Ensure all dependencies are installed and the virtual environment is active.
+  - Ensure all dependencies are installed and the virtual environment is active.
+  - Ensure the Ollama service is running and models are pulled.
+  - Ensure your `OPENAI_API_KEY` is set in your environment or `.env` file.

 ---